-We are subject to laws and regulations governing the protection of personally identifiable information; we are also subject to cyber-attacks.
-A failure to comply with applicable privacy or data protection laws or the occurrence of a cyber-attack could harm our reputation and have a material adverse effect on our business.
+We are subject to laws and regulations governing the protection of personally identifiable information.
+A failure to comply with applicable privacy or data protection laws could harm our reputation and have a material adverse effect on our business.

 We collect, process, transmit, and/or store (on our systems and those of third-party providers) customer transactional data, as well as their and our customers' and employees' personally identifiable information and/or other data and information.
 Personally identifiable information is increasingly subject to legislation and regulations in numerous jurisdictions with regard to privacy and data security such as such as the California Consumer Privacy Act and the European Union's General Data Protection Regulation.
 Moreover, what constitutes personally identifiable information and what other data and/or information is subject to the privacy laws varies by jurisdiction and continues to evolve, and the laws that do reference data privacy continue to be interpreted by the courts and their applicability and reach are therefore uncertain.
 Our failure and/or the failure of our customers, vendors, and service providers to comply with applicable privacy and data protection laws and regulations could damage our reputation, discourage current and/or potential customers from using our products and services, and result in fines, governmental investigations and/or enforcement actions, complaints by private individuals, and/or the payment of penalties to consumers.